-Below is a private tour we created for two guests, in May, accompanied by us both.
+Below is a private tour we created for two guests, accompanied by us both.
 As ever, we wanted to show off this unique region of England, widening our brief to bring in not just some wonderful gardens and restaurants but also country walks, a private view, and a lively Saturday antiques market.

 Please get in touch below to discuss your plans.